 Oak-frame extensions are subject to the same regulations and rules as any other, so before you consider any construction, do consult your local planning department.
 Some extensions may be allowed under permitted development rights, but many require planning consent due to their size, scale and location.

-Questions to ask before you invest
+Questions to ask before investing in an oak frame extension

 What type of oak is being used?